How Do LLMs Use Their Depth?: Complexity-Driven Depth Use in LLMs

 In the previous section, we saw that LLMs propose initial guesses in early layers based on corpus statistics, which get refined in large numbers as more contextual information develops through the model.
 In this section, we go into more details of this guess-then-refine process across layers.
-Specifically, we show that LLMs are natural dynamic depth models that use their depth flexibly by performing easier to execute tasks (or subtasks) at shallower depths, while leaving more complicated tasks for later layers.
-We show this using three case studies: next-token prediction, fact recall, and fixed-response tasks.
-We perform all experiments for GPT2-XL, Pythia-6.9B, Llama2-7B and Llama3-8B.
-We present the results for Pythia-6.9B and Llama3-8B in the main paper and results for the remaining models can be found in Appendix \ref{appendix:complexity-aware}.
+Specifically, we show that model depth in LLMs gets used flexibly, where easier to execute tasks (or subtasks) finish at shallower depths, while more complicated tasks are left for later layers.
+We show this using three case studies: fixed-option question answering, fact recall and next-token prediction.
+We also perform causal ablations and early-exiting experiments to validate our findings.